Are you ready to watch the best Gary Young BMX videos because you like all riding styles?

 Gary’s been killing it on a bike for what seems forever.

-According to my calculations, Gary has been enjoying himself on a BMX bike since eight.
+According to my calculations, Gary has been enjoying himself on a BMX bike since he was eight.

 Still, he is on his bike a lot, even though he needs to take care of his family and other obligations.